erroronline1/caro/readme.md

 Returns content to create or modify vendor.
 If path parameter is provided, the form is prefilled according to database entry.

+Returns available information on vendor if role has no permission to add and edit.

 Parameters
 | Name | Data Type | Required | Description |
 | ---- | --------- | -------- | ----------- |